 Ichthyosis vulgaris is a skin condition where the skin’s surface becomes dry, thick, and scaly.
-But how does this condition get diagnosed and treated?

 Most cases of ichthyosis are hereditary and begin in childhood.
 In rare instances, adults can acquire the condition as a side effect of certain medications or other medical conditions.